Tuesday, July 28, 2015

 that filled us with instant joy

 We had never visited the Himalayas before.
-It was like a new world for we people living in plain areas.
-By the afternoon the the summer days of NCR had changed to pleasant days like September in these hills.
-We stopped three or four times for snacks, refreshments or meal.
-By the evening we reached Uttarkashi which was like some small town and the holy river Bhagirathi flowing through the middle of it.
+It was like a new world for us people living in plain areas.
+By the afternoon, the summer days of NCR had changed to pleasant days like September in these hills.
+We stopped three or four times for snacks, refreshments, or meals.
+By the evening we reached Uttarkashi which was like some small town and the holy river Bhagirathi flowed through the middle of it.
 Lovely place.

-That was the time before I had started using internet on full scale.
-Had never tried the online booking of hotels and we reached here without a hotel booking.
-As the evening descended we felt that such a town will not come soon on our onward journey, so a search for hotel began.
+That was the time before I had started using the internet on a full scale.
+I had never tried online booking of hotels and we reached here without a hotel booking.
+As the evening descended we felt that such a town would not come soon on our onward journey, so a search for a hotel began.
 But we could not find a suitable one and the other end of the town got near.
-Just as we were thinking to search back in the town, we saw a hotel named "Vijay Raj".
+Just as we were thinking of searching back in the town, we saw a hotel named "Vijay Raj".
 There was space for Parking of vehicles in front of the hotel and the hotel itself looked clean.
-We asked for room and they said that rooms were available.
+We asked for a room and they said that rooms were available.
 I saw the room that was on the first floor.
-The room and toilet were clean and the affordable too.
-Later we realized that since we had started our journey early in the season, tourist were comparatively less in number and we got rooms without prior bookings.
+The room and toilet were clean and affordable too.
+Later, we realized that since we had started our journey early in the season, tourists were comparatively fewer in number and we got rooms without prior bookings.

 at Gangotri, Uttarakhand

 All the day we had traveled about 425 km.
 Exhausted and hungry we took our meal and went to bed.
 The night was somewhat cold like February days.
 We had a good sleep and awoke early in the morning to get ready.
-When I came out of the room the scene behind the hotel was lovely.
-We had not noticed last evening that there was a high hill very near to the hotel and in the misty morning it looked wonderful.
+When I came out of the room. the scene behind the hotel was lovely.
+We had not noticed last evening that there was a high hill very near to the hotel and on the misty morning, it looked wonderful.

 We came to near our vehicle, the driver too was ready but he had done a mistake.
-Last night before going to the bed he had locked the gear rod for the safety of the vehicle.
+Last night before going to bed he had locked the gear rod for the safety of the vehicle.
 It was a push lock and needed a key only to open it.
-The driver had thought that its key was in his bunch of keys but in the morning while trying to open it he realized that required key was not here.
+The driver had thought that its key was in his bunch of keys but in the morning while trying to open it he realized that the required key was not there.
 He tried other keys from other vehicles parked but of no use.
-He ranged to the vehicle owner back in Faridabad who told that key was with him only.
+He rang the vehicle owner back in Faridabad who said that the key was with him only.
 He advised the driver that if it does not open with other keys, try to break the the lock by hammering.
-More than half an hour passed, other drivers and the hotel staffs gathered to advise and help.
+More than half an hour passed, and other drivers and the hotel staff gathered to advise and help.
 Ultimately it had to be break opened by hammering.
 Relieved, we sat in the vehicle and started our onward journey to Gangotri

 Bhagirathi flowing 30+ feet down.
-The river here was not like Ganga we had seen in plains.
-At many places its width was nearly 100 feet only but the current was faster and river bed full of stones, rocks and pebbles.
-One can visualize the river goddess as a teenager here, frisky and naughty while at Varanasi she is matured and sober.
-At many places small streams fell from a height to meet Bhagirathi.
-Due to the fall the water of the streams looked milky.
+The river here was not like the Ganga we had seen in the plains.
+At many places, its width was nearly 100 feet only but the current was faster and the river bed was full of stones, rocks, and pebbles.
+One can visualize the river goddess as a teenager here, frisky and naughty while at Varanasi she is mature and sober.
+At many places, small streams fell from a height to meet Bhagirathi.
+Due to the fall, the water of the streams looked milky.
 The scenes were fascinating.
 I had a Sony Ericsson camera then, having a 2 mp camera only, but its pics were satisfactory.
-On the way I snapped many pics from the moving vehicle.
+On the way, I snapped many pics from the moving vehicle.

-After a long pleasant drive we crossed a bridge and the road ahead was near the other bank of the river.
-Now the river Bhagirathi was on the left side and mountain on the right side. soon we reached a place where many tourist vehicles were parked and tourists activity was visible.
-On inquiry we got to know that there was a hot water spring (गर्म कुण्ड) and some tourists were having a pleasure time in taking baths.
+After a long pleasant drive, we crossed a bridge and the road ahead was near the other bank of the river.
+Now the river Bhagirathi was on the left side and the mountain on the right side. soon we reached a place where many tourist vehicles were parked and tourist activity was visible.
+On inquiry, we got to know that there was a hot water spring (गर्म कुण्ड) and some tourists were having a pleasure time in taking baths.
 Perhaps this place was Gangnani.
-Since we had no prior idea of this place or hot water spring we were not prepared, so refrained ourselves from it and went ahead.
+Since we had no prior idea of this place or hot water spring we were not prepared, so refrained from it and went ahead.

-Since the Himalaya is a series of mountain ranges, has a vast width, and length many times the width,travelling on these roads do not give a visual idea of the distance or height of the destination.
-You see the high mountain on the side of the road and think that just crossing it you will be able to see to a distance, but no, what you see that there is even a higher mountain ahead to cross which was not visible then.
-But after some times you get accustomed to it.
+Since the Himalaya is a series of mountain ranges, it has a vast width, and length many times the width, traveling on these roads does not give a visual idea of the distance or height of the destination.
+You see the high mountain on the side of the road and think that just crossing it you will be able to see to a distance, but no, what you see is that there is even a higher mountain ahead to cross which was not visible then.
+But after some time, you get accustomed to it.
 I was just feeling like that when we crossed a visible mountain and the higher mountain ahead in the distance looked somewhat different.
 Then I noticed that its top was white and exclaimed in joy realizing that the top of the mountains were capped with snow.
-I showed it to my daughter, wife and mother.
-We were happy because we had never before seen snow capped mountains.
-Since our journey was to even higher level more and more such scenes came to give us pleasure.
+I showed it to my daughter, wife, and mother.
+We were happy because we had never before seen snow-capped mountains.
+Since our journey was to an even higher level more and more such scenes came to give us pleasure.

-It was surprising that width of river Bhagirathi was wider at some places at this higher level than that at Uttarkashi.
-We crossed the river many times and the vehicle started to go up a very dangerous valley called "Bhairo ghati".
-We could see many vehicles negotiating the steep slopes and hair-pin-bends turnings above us.
-At around 1 pm we came near to Gangotri.
+It was surprising that the width of river Bhagirathi was wider at some places at this higher level than that at Uttarkashi.
+We crossed the river many times and the vehicle started to go up a very dangerous valley called "Bhairo Ghati".
+We could see many vehicles negotiating the steep slopes and hairpin-bends turnings above us.
+At around 1 pm we came near Gangotri.
 The Bhagirathi here was flowing between the mountains that were not far apart.
-The speed of current was high and in centuries it has cut so deep gorges here that it was hardly visible.
+The speed of current was high and in centuries it had cut so deep gorges here that it was hardly visible.
 Only the sound of fast river flow amid rocks was coming to us.

 The Ganga Mandir near river Bhagirathi at Gangotri, Uttarakhand

 After the "Darshan" was over we felt hungry and took our lunch in a local dhaba.
-We stayed there half an hour more and enjoyed the lovely surroundings.
-Above the Gangotri there is only path for pedestrians that goes beside the river up to "Gomukh" where the glacier melts and river Bhagirathi emerges.
-There was a notice that said that one will have to take permission from competent authority to go to "Gomukh".
-Since the ecosystem there is very delicate, restriction on number of persons going there is necessary.
-Already due to the global warming the glaciers of Himalayas are receding, even the "Gomukh" has gone hundreds of feet higher than it was thirty years ago.
+We stayed there for half an hour more and enjoyed the lovely surroundings.
+Above the Gangotri, there is only a path for pedestrians that goes beside the river up to "Gomukh" where the glacier melts and river Bhagirathi emerges.
+There was a notice that said that one would have to take permission from the competent authority to go to "Gomukh".
+Since the ecosystem there is very delicate, restriction on the number of persons going there is necessary.
+Already, due to global warming, the glaciers of the Himalayas are receding, even the "Gomukh" has gone hundreds of feet higher than it was thirty years ago.

 We saw these black mynas with yellow